The Benefits Of Mulching Your Garden

 Benefit #1.
 Stop weeds.

-The main purpose of mulching is to deter the weeds from growing and, in turn, taking nutrients away from your plants as they try to grow.
-And fewer weeds naturally means less work, less stress on your back, and less time wasted on an unnecessary project.
+The primary purpose of mulching is to deter weeds from growing, which can choke out your plants and take nutrients away, affecting their growth.
+Fewer weeds naturally means less work, less stress on your back, and less time wasted on an unnecessary project.

 Benefit #2.
 Protection.